ModelOriented/hstats/README.md

 ### Variable importance

-In the spirit of [1], and related to [4], we can extract from the "interact" objects a partial dependence based variable importance measure.
+In the spirit of [1], and related to [4], we can extract from the "hstats" objects a partial dependence based variable importance measure.
 It measures not only the main effect strength (see [4]), but also all its interaction effects.
 It is rather experimental, so use it with care (details in the section "Background"):

 ```r
 pd_importance(inter)